OTC DRUG INTERACTIONS

 Proton pump inhibitors + clopidogrela heartburn product feels neutralsome PPIs may weaken clopidogrel’s effect

-This table is there to help families notice where it is worth stopping and checking the full set rather than guessing.
+This table is there to help families notice where it is worth stopping to check the ingredients and the full set.

 7 Hidden Pairs That Keep Coming Back